m13253/pofwd/README.md

 Running
 -------

-Simply type `./pofw`, there it go!
+Simply type `./pofwd`, there it go!

-You can also type `./pofw myconf.conf`, where `myconf.conf` is a configuration file other than `pofw.conf`.
+You can also type `./pofwd myconf.conf`, where `myconf.conf` is a configuration file other than `pofwd.conf`.

 License
 -------